FailAcademy/learning/adp-london/_lessons/week-01/03-state-events.md

 ## Lab Activity

-Today's lab will be spent building out our stateful `PostList` component.
+Today's lab will be spent building out our stateful `PostList` container component.

 There are two properties we'll want to keep track of in our app state: